Big Pigeon - Pottawattamie County, Iowa

 Most of the Rhine Crossings

 With the exception of the bridge at Remagen, the Allies found the bridges across the Rhine destroyed.
-The accompanying photo may show a Seventh Army crossing at Worms, near the destroyed bridge.
+To exploit existing infrastructure, the temporary replacement bridges were often built near the destroyed bridge.

-First Across the Rhine - The First Army on The Middle Rhine
+First Across the Rhine - The US First Army on The Middle Rhine

-• Morning of 7 March: 9th Armored Division advance units arrived at heights overlooking Remagen, south of Bonn.
+• 7 March AM: advance units of III Corp's 9th Armored Division arrived at heights overlooking Remagen, south of Bonn.
 They discovered the Ludendorff railroad bridge across the Rhine was still intact.

-• Afternoon of 7 March: An infantry platoon supported by tank fire stormed the bridge while under small arms fire.
+• 7 March PM: An armored infantry platoon supported by tank fire stormed the bridge while under small arms fire.
 I believe no American lives were lost in the crossing.
 Thus, the first Rhine crossing occurred under exceptionally favorable circumstances.

 The Bridge at Remagen

-Next Across the Rhine - The Third Army's Rhine Crossings
+Next Across the Rhine - The US Third Army's Rhine Crossings

-Late in the evening of 22 March, the 5th Infantry Division began a Rhine crossing near Oppenheim against little resistance.
+Late in the evening of 22 March, XII Corp's 5th Infantry Division began a Rhine crossing near Oppenheim against little resistance.
 It is thought that the accompanying photo of General George Patton documents Patton urinating into the Rhine River.

-Subsequently the Third Army made two additional crossings downstream, to the south of Koblenz.
+Subsequently VIII Corps made two crossings downstream, to the south of Koblenz.

 I have read that fourth and final Third Army crossing was made without loss of life: